Decoding US Health Insurance

 Health Savings Accounts (HSA):

-A Health Savings Account (HSA) is a tax-advantaged medical savings account available to taxpayers in the U.S. who are enrolled in a high-deductible health plan.
+A Health Savings Account (HSA) is tax-advantaged medical savings account available to taxpayers in the U.S. who are enrolled in a high-deductible health plan.
 The funds contributed to this account are not subject to federal income tax at the time of deposit.

 The funds must be used exclusively for medical expenses otherwise if withdrawn or used for non-medical expenses, the amount is taxed and a 20% penalty added.